-The Department of Archaeology at Flinders University offers both a general Research Higher Degree (MA, PhD) program, and specialised graduate coursework programs in Archaeology, Maritime Archaeology and Cultural Heritage Management.
+The Department of Archaeology at Flinders University offers both a general Research Higher Degree (MA, PhD) program, and specialised graduate coursework programs in Archaeology and Heritage Management and Maritime Archaeology.

 Graduate coursework programs, on the other hand, are modular and allow you to specialise in a different way.
 They range in length between 1 semester full-time (a graduate certificate) to 4 semesters full-time (a Masters by coursework).
 If you are studying part-time, you can study as little as one topic a year.
 Many topics are offered as distance, flexible delivery or intensive topics for external students studying outside of Adelaide.